web4locals/excursion/README.md

 To view the webpage click [here](https://web4locals.github.io/excursion/)

-To download the Original version of the project ckick [here](https://github.com/web4locals/excursion/tree/original)
+To download the Original version of the project click [here](https://github.com/web4locals/excursion/tree/original)

 Here is what I achevied in this project:
 ### Step 1